2060 Northbrook Boulevard Suite 101 North Charleston, SC 29406

 Stay Active with Aquatic Therapy

-Depending on your pain symptoms and goals for physical therapy in North Charleston, SC, aquatic therapy can provide your body with immeasurable benefits.
+Depending on your pain symptoms and goals for physical therapy Near Me North Charleston, SC, aquatic therapy can provide your body with immeasurable benefits.
 It all starts when by heating our pool to 92 degrees, to maximize your workout and keep your muscles warm.
 In fact, at Premier Physical Therapy, we're proud to provide patients with the warmest pool in Charleston.
 When you use our aquatic therapy technology, you have access to two underwater treadmills and also a pair of swim jets.
 Plus, we can provide accessories such as weights, jog belts, steps, and even resistance bands.

 Benefits of using our aquatic therapy clinic include